 I have had the privilege to work at these fine institutions:

 Computer Science, Business

 Who Governs the Internet?
 A Political Architecture.
 Peer-reviewed book published by Lexington Books, 2015.

 “Hacktivism and Distributed Hashtag Spoiling: Tales of the #IranTalks”.
-Submitted for publication in First Monday.
+Accepted for publication in First Monday.
 Co-authored with Mahdi M. Najafabadi.
-October 2017.
+April 2018.

 Organizing Co-Chair for the Annual International Conference on Digital Government Research, organized by the Digital Government Society.
 June 2017.